droidkid/skia/SkiLang.md

-# SkiLang
+# SkiLang Examples

-NOTE: This is not exact SkiLang.

-Add a table for SkiLang Ops to Skia, and another table for VirtualOps

-## SkiLang Operators
+Not exact SkiLang, but gives a good idea of SkiLang.

 ### Concat